giorgiovass/GitHub-Job-Number1Test/Demo Files/test/rate_limits.md

 <!---GET /scim/v2/Users/YOUR_ID_HERE--->
 {% elsif include.endpoint == "look up dashboard user" %}
 This endpoint has a rate limit of 5000 requests per day, per one company.
-This rate limit is shared with the `/scim/v2/Users/` PUT, GET, DELETE, and POST endpoints as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).
+This limit is shared with the `/scim/v2/Users/` PUT, GET, DELETE, and POST endpoints as documented in [API rate limits]({{site.baseurl}}/api/api_limits/).

 <!---DELETE /scim/v2/Users/YOUR_ID_HERE--->
 {% elsif include.endpoint == "delete dashboard user" %}